Home Tips for Women

 This article illustrate the various degrees of wood rot damage found by handyman technicians working for my handyman business.
 Starting with “routine maintenance” to prevent these problems, more complicated repairs increase in cost to where the window has to be replaced along with the framework holding the window in place.

-Repair Rotted Window Sill: Paint Cracked or Peeling
+Repair Window Sills Where Paint Cracked or Peeling

-Home owners knoestimating repair costs is challenging, especially when you can't see all the damage which is common when you go to repair rotted window sillw they have to paint their homes periodically.
+Home owners know they have to paint their homes periodically.
 What many don't realize is certain parts of a home's exterior need more frequent maintenance.
 Any wood trim that sticks out further than siding, has flat surfaces like window sills or is close to the ground where splash back occurs, are more vulnerable to wood rot.
 These areas should be inspected every year and repaired (scraped and painted) as soon as damage or potential exposure to water like cracked paint, is observed.

-Pockets of Punky (Soft) Wood Mean It's Time to Repair Rotted Window Sill
+Pockets of Punky (Soft) Wood Mean It's Time for Repairs

 When water makes contact with wood, it creates an environment where fungi and mold are able to grow because the wood provides a source of food.
 As long as the moisture remains, the breakdown of wood continues and it is mostly invisible, hiding behind paint or going deep into the wood.